alexey-v-paramonov/sc_website/content/en/docs/radio/social_streaming.md

 The **Social streaming** service is provided by Streaming.Center.
 It relays an existing Internet radio stream to social networks and video platforms.
 Your radio can be hosted anywhere: it does not need to run on the Streaming.Center radio platform.
 You only need a publicly accessible direct MP3 or AAC stream URL.

+Streaming to social networks and video platforms can expand your audience by making your station available where people already discover, follow and share content.
+It also allows listeners to enjoy your radio through devices and apps that may not support a traditional radio player—for example, Smart TVs, streaming media players, game consoles, smartphones and tablets.
+Depending on the destination platform, listeners may also discover your station through recommendations, receive live notifications, share the broadcast and interact through comments or live chat.

 The service converts the radio audio to AAC and combines it with a background image or looping video.
 It can read the current track title from ICY metadata, display the title in the video and automatically find and display the track cover.
 If a cover cannot be found, the station's default image is used.

 Ready-made presets are available for popular platforms including YouTube, Telegram, Facebook, Instagram, TikTok, Twitch, Mixcloud and X. You can also add any service that accepts a custom RTMP or RTMPS stream and configure its video format manually.